Autoregressive Bandits

-\textbf{Original Contribution}~~~In this work, we propose a novel setting, named \emph{\settingname} (\settingnameshort), in which the reward follows an AR process, whose parameters depending on the agent's actions.
-In Section~\ref{sec:setting}, we introduce the setting and the assumptions.
-Then, we derive the notion of optimal policy, showing that the best action varies based on model parameters and previously observed rewards.
-Then, in Section~\ref{sec:algorithm}, we propose an optimistic algorithm, named \algname (\algnameshort), to learn an optimal policy online, and, in Section~\ref{sec:regret}, we present and discuss its regret guarantees.
-In Section~\ref{sec:experiments}, we test our solution in various synthetic environments to validate it in comparison with several bandit baselines, and we analyze the robustness of \algnameshort w.r.t.~the misspecification of key parameters.
+\textbf{Original Contribution}~~~In this work we propose a novel setting, named \emph{\settingname} (\settingnameshort), in which the reward follows an AR process of order $k$ whose parameters depend on the agent's actions.
+Importantly, we show that the optimal policy, differently from many bandit models, is \emph{stationary} and \emph{closed-loop}, as the optimal action depends on the previously observed rewards (Section~\ref{sec:setting}).
+Then, we devise a new optimistic algorithm, namely \algname (\algnameshort), to learn an optimal policy in an online fashion (Section~\ref{sec:algorithm}), and we show that it suffers sublinear regret of order $\widetilde{\mathcal{O}} \left( \frac{(k+1)^{3/2}\sqrt{nT}}{(1-\Gamma)^2}\right)$, where $T$ is the optimization horizon, $n$ is the number of actions, and $\Gamma < 1$ is a stability index of the process (Section~\ref{sec:regret}).
+Finally, we empirically evaluate \algnameshort comparing its performance with several bandit baselines with competitive results and illustrating its notable robustness w.r.t.~the misspecification of key parameters (Section~\ref{sec:experiments}).